jorge990125/wiki-vmangos/DB-Script-Tables.md

 ### 3. priority - tinyint(3) unsigned

 This field defines the order in which actions with the same delay will be executed.
+Lower values take precedence.

 ### 4. command - tinyint(3) unsigned